awslabs/aws-lambda-rust-runtime/README.md

 ## `lambda`

-`lambda` is a library for authoring reliable and performant Rust-based AWS Lambda functions.
+`lambda_runtime` is a library for authoring reliable and performant Rust-based AWS Lambda functions.
 At a high level, it provides a few major components:

 - `Handler`, a trait that defines interactions between customer-authored code and this library.
-- `lambda::run`, function that runs an `Handler`.
+- `lambda_runtime::run`, function that runs an `Handler`.

-The function `handler_fn` converts a rust function or closure to `Handler`, which can then be run by `lambda::run`.
+The function `handler_fn` converts a rust function or closure to `Handler`, which can then be run by `lambda_runtime::run`.

 ## AWS event objects